Is Online Sports Betting Legal in Mississippi?

 Mobile sports betting isn’t legal in the Magnolia State.
 Only MS land-based and water-based casinos can offer sports betting.

 Retail brick-and-mortar sportsbooks can provide on-site mobile wagering.
 You can’t leave a casino’s property when using such apps, though.

-In summary, online betting is technically legal when you’re at a Mississippi casino.
+In summary, Mississippi sports betting is technically legal when you’re at a Mississippi casino.
 However, it’s not online gambling in the traditional sense where you can place bets anywhere in the state.

 When will Mississippi Legalize Online Sports Betting?

-Since 2019, politicians have made several attempts to regulate internet sports betting in Mississippi.
+Since 2019, politicians have made several attempts to regulate online sports betting in Mississippi.
 However, none of these bills made it out of the Senate Gaming Commission.

 Lawmakers and operators can’t agree on mobile sports gambling.